 A standalone title in New York Times bestselling author Vivian Arend’s light-hearted, feel-good paranormal series.

 Into the best-laid plans a little chaos must fall…

-Keri Smith is positive the last-minute recruit sneaking aboard the Arctic Wolf Cruise Lines tour is her mate.
-Ix-nay on confirming that, though, at least for the next ten days.
-She’s promised her best friend to be overall troubleshooter for the shifter-only cruise.
+Keri Smith joined her best friend for the shifter-only sailing of the Arctic Wolf Cruise.
+Her job is supposed to be trouble-shooter, so while she’s nearly positive the last-minute recruit sneaking aboard the tour is her mate, ix-nay on confirming that at least for the next ten days.
 Getting tangled up in mating lust would reduce her skills to nil.
 Avoidance of the sexy wolf for the duration of the cruise, followed by jumping his bones, seems the logical solution.

 Copyright © 2012 Vivian Arend

 All rights reserved — a Samhain Publishing, Ltd. publication